bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 ## Adding Bitrise to Azure AD

-Bitrise is not an integrated application in the Microsoft Azure portal so to set up SAML SSO with Azure, you'll have to first add Bitrise as a non-gallery app portal.
+Bitrise is not an integrated application in the Microsoft Azure portal so to set up SAML SSO with Azure, you will have to first add Bitrise as a non-gallery app portal.

 1. Log into your Azure AD account as an administrator.
 2. Click the `Azure Active Directory` on the left menu.